unckless/RobUnckless_Lab_Notebook/_posts/2019-02-22-Montipora-Larvae-DNA:RNA-Test.md

 4. Add 30µl of PK digestion buffer to each sample tube
 5. Add 15µl Proteinase K to each sample tube
 6. Vortex and spin down sample tubes
-7. Place in Thermoixer for 1 hour at 55 degrees C, shaking at 1100 rpm
+7. Place in Thermomixer for 1 hour at 55 degrees C, shaking at 1100 rpm
 8. After digestion proceed with DNA and RNA Extraction
 ### DNA Extraction
 9. Set up yellow DNA spin columns and collection tubes, label appropriately